 You ache for companionship.

-No champion will emerge.
+No champion steps forward.

 Your spouse is down with a migraine.